k0c0w/DeepFloorPlan/README.md

 ## Requirements

 - Please install OpenCV
-- Please install Python 2.7
+- Please install Python 3.x
-- Please install tensorflow-gpu
+- Please install tensorflow-gpu 2.x

-Our code has been tested by using tensorflow-gpu==1.10.1 & OpenCV==3.1.0.
-We used Nvidia Titan Xp GPU with CUDA 9.0 installed.
+Our code has been updated to be compatible with Python 3.x and TensorFlow 2.x.
+We recommend using the latest versions of these packages.

 ## Python packages

 - [numpy]
 - [scipy]
+- [imageio]
+- [Pillow] (for image processing)
 - [Pillow]
 - [matplotlib]